learn-co-curriculum/phase-0-pac-1-programming-with-expressions/README.md

 ```

 This logic makes `garment` `"rain boots"` again.
 Try swapping `>` for `<`, is
 that what you expected?
-That's our second means for calculating truth: instead
+That's a second operator for calculating truth: instead
 of greater-than (`>`), we used less-than (`<`).
 These operators are known as
 _comparison operators_.
 Comparison operators return `true` or `false`.
 We'll
 meet the whole family of them in the next lesson.

-The important thing to take away is that you can always swap a literal `true`
+**The important thing to take away is that you can always swap a literal `true`
-or `false` for an expression that returns `true` or `false`.
+or `false` for an expression that returns `true` or `false`.**

 Even more amazing, we can swap out the simple `String`s we've used in Positions
 2 and 3 of our first ternary with expressions as well.